esenyel/esenyel.github.io/_pages/research.md

 redirect_from:
   - /research
 ---
-Reliable Intelligent Systems Lab (RISL) at Rensselaer Polytechnic Institute (RPI) will research methods for improving the safety, trustworthiness, and generalizability of intelligent systems starting in January 2024.
+Reliable Intelligent Systems Lab (RISL) at Rensselaer Polytechnic Institute (RPI) researches methods for improving the safety, trustworthiness, and generalizability of intelligent systems.
 The topics of interest include reachability analysis, decision-making under uncertainty, runtime monitoring, behavior modeling, and transfer learning.
 The lab's application areas include aerial robotics, mobile robot navigation, and autonomous driving.

 **How to Join**